edinburgh-napier/SET09102/notes/unit1_code_quality/refactoring_techniques.md

     clarity, structure, and adherence to best practices.
 The first version of the code often focuses on functionality, and as developers gain a deeper understanding of the problem, it’s important to refactor the code to make it simpler, more modular, and easier to maintain.
-This step ensures that the initial logic is refined and optimized before it becomes part of the larger codebase.
+This step ensures that the initial logic is refined and optimised before it becomes part of the larger codebase.

 3. Before Adding New Features